What Are Calf Muscles?

 The most common cause of this problem is spinal stenosis -- a narrowing of spaces in your spine that puts pressure on nerves.
 You can have pain, tingling, or cramps in your legs, as well as your hips and bottom.
 It could get worse when you stand or walk, but will stop if you sit or lean forward.
 If you have neurogenic claudication, you may need surgery to ease the pressure on your nerves.

 Although it's not common, germs sometimes get into your bones and cause an infection, known as osteomyelitis.
 When the infection is in a lower leg bone, you'll notice redness, swelling, and warmth in your calf.
 You may also have a fever and fatigue.
-If lab and imaging tests confirm that you have a bone infection, you may need antibiotics to remove part of the infected bone.
+If lab and imaging tests confirm that you have a bone infection, you may need antibiotics for treatment.

 IMAGES PROVIDED BY: